 ConnectGen is responsible for the removal of the project at the end of the project’s life.
 At year 15 of project operations, ConnectGen will put a financial security in place to ensure that the landowner and community will bear no responsibility for removal or restoration of the project.
 The amount of financial assurance will be determined by a third-party engineer and will be re-estimated and adjusted every five years.
 This financial assurance will remain in place for the remaining life of the project.

 Yes, the power from the project will flow to the Cottonwood 230 kV substation, located in the south-central part of Shasta County.
-From the Cottonwood substation, the electricity will have the ability to move around the regional electrical grid.
-The added generation capacity from the Fountain Wind project will help Shasta County and the region guard against PG&E blackouts like the one experienced in August of 2020.
+From the Cottonwood substation, the electricity will connect to the regional and local electrical grid.
+The added generation capacity from the Fountain Wind Project will help Shasta County and the region guard against PG&E blackouts like the one experienced in August of 2020.

 ConnectGen is considering a number of potential turbine models for the Fountain Wind Project and will ultimately select the best technology that is suitable for the project area.
 At this point in the project’s development, it is too soon to know which specific turbine model will be used; however, ConnectGen is working with top tier turbine manufacturers (Vestas, GE, Nordex Acciona, and Siemens Gamesa) to determine which options would be appropriate for the project site.
-At the smaller end, ConnectGen is considering a turbine with a 3-megawatt (MW) nameplate capacity and a total height of 500 ft.
-At the upper end, ConnectGen is considering a turbine with a 6 MW nameplate capacity and a total height of 679 ft.
-ConnectGen is also considering a number of turbine models that fall within this range.
+ConnectGen is considering turbines up to 610 feet tall with a maximum nameplate capacity of 7.2 MW each.

-The wind industry is trending towards larger, more efficient turbines, which is a positive trend because it means that wind projects require fewer turbines and less ground disturbance to produce more energy.
+The wind industry is trending towards larger, more efficient turbines, which means that wind projects require fewer turbines and less ground disturbance to produce more energy.

 The final number of turbines will depend on the turbine model that ConnectGen selects for the project, which has not yet been determined.
-If ConnectGen uses a smaller turbine model, the project could include up to 72 turbines.
-Conversely, if ConnectGen uses a larger turbine model, the project could include as few as 35 turbines.
+If ConnectGen uses a smaller turbine model, the project could include up to 48 turbines.
+Conversely, if ConnectGen were to select a larger turbine model, the project could include as few as 28 turbines.

 No. The Fountain Wind Project is the only wind project that ConnectGen is considering in Shasta County and there are no additional phases planned.